-For the monsoonal flood areas, one possible approach is to derive relationships for the boundary stations on the Jamuna and Padma Rivers with stations upstream in India.
-At present only limited data are available to the FFWC from India.
-A comparison of water levels for Noonkhawa and Goalpara (some 105km upstream) is shown on Figure 7.4.1.
-This indicates a reasonable relationship could be developed between these sites but there is still some scatter in the data even though the distance between the sites (and travel time) is relatively small.
-Comparison of the water levels for Pankha and Farraka Barrage is also shown on Figure 7.4.1.
+A comparison of water levels for Noonkhawa and Goalpara (some 105km upstream) is shown on Figure 7.4.2.
+The data for Noonkhawa have been lagged by 15 hours to reflect the likely travel time between the two sites and differentiated according to a rising or falling hydrograph at Goalpara.
+This indicates a reasonable relationship could be developed between these sites but there is still some scatter in the data.
+Further comparisons including separating data according to the year did not reduce the scatter appreciably.
+Estimation of water levels at Noonhkawa would therefore still be subject to inaccuracies even though the distance between the sites is relatively small.
+Comparison of the water levels for Pankha and Farraka Barrage is also shown on Figure 7.4.2.
 The distance between the stations is only around 30km.
 Hence the good relationship is hardly surprising.
 However, the comparison highlights the need to continually review the data to ensure changes in channel sections and/or datums at one or both sites included in such relationships are quickly identified.

-Forecasting of 48 and 72 hour boundary water levels for both Jamuna and Padma Rivers would require comparisons to be made with stations in India a considerably greater distance upstream of the border, probably of the order of 400 km.
-Relevant stations upstream of Pankha on the Padma River include Mongyr (265 km upstream) and Patna (405 km upstream).
+Forecasting of 48 and 72 hour boundary water levels for both Jamuna and Padma Rivers would require comparisons to be made with stations in India a considerably greater distance upstream of the border, probably of the order of 350 km and 500 km respectively.
+These assume a flow velocity of around 2 m/s, not unreasonable during monsoon flooding.

+Relevant stations upstream of Pankha on the Padma River include Mongyr (265km upstream) and Patna (405 km upstream).
+Beyond Patna the Ganges River splits into one main and several smaller tributaries.
 On the Brahmaputra River upstream of Noonkhawa, Tejpur (335 km upstream) and Debrugarh (580 km upstream) would be suitable.
-Errors in the relationships could be significant at such distances.
+Given the scatter in the data noted between Goalpara and Noonkhawa, errors associated with the relationships between the boundary stations and those greater distances upstream are likely to increase and may well be of a similar magnitude to those based on the estimating technique currently adopted by FFWC.
 Nonetheless, relevant data should be obtained by the FFWC from Indian authorities and the comparisons made.